 In order to become readers, children need to learn the systematic relationship between code and sound.
 This is the first step.
 Meaning and comprehension will come later: children arrive at the meaning of words through orthographic mapping via speech.
 As children sound out the graphemes, they are able to make connections between words that look and sound the same.

-Phonics reduces the cognitive load: there are only 44 sounds in the English language.
-Instead of learning thousands of words, children may begin with these graphemes.
+Phonics reduces the cognitive load: there are 44 sounds in the English language.
+And, instead of learning thousands of words, children may begin with the graphemes.
 As children learn to decode these sounds, they are able to connect the graphemes to words.
-Children begin to recognise words and store them in their long-term memory.
-These words become “sight words”, which they are then able to identify without any conscious effort.
+Children then begin to recognise words and store them in their long-term memory.

 Decoding is the pathway to meaning.

-Recognising the need to return to word decoding to promote literacy, and eschewing the practice of balanced literacy—where children often guess words based on context—the NSW Education Department has called for schools to explicitly teach systematic synthetic phonics, or blended phonics.
-They have introduced phonics screening as part of their new systematic synthetic phonics curriculum.
+Recognising the need to return to word decoding to promote literacy the NSW Education Department has called for schools to explicitly teach systematic synthetic phonics, or blended phonics.
+They have introduced phonics screening as part of the phonics curriculum.